top of page

 Anatomy and Physiology

 Tests a duo's knowledge of the anatomy and physiology of 3 human body systems, which change every year.
-The systems tested in the 2023-2024 season will be cardiovascular, lymphatic, and excretory.
+The systems tested in the 2025-2026 are the Nervous, Special Senses, and Endocrine Systems.
 One note sheet is allowed.

 *